basondole/smokeping/README.md

-# To view contents jump right in the topic (directory) of interest
+# To view contents jump right in the directory of interest